 Traumatic brain injuries (TBIs) are serious injuries that happen in an instant and can change a person’s life forever.
 They are caused by a “bump, blow, or jolt to the head that disrupts the normal function of the brain,” according to the Centers for Disease Control and Prevention (CDC).
 In 2014 alone, the CDC found that there were 2.87 million TBI-related emergency department visits, and an estimated 56,800 injuries that included a TBI.
 Leading causes of TBIs include car accidents and falls.
 People who experience these injuries may need medical treatment and other care for years to come, and sometimes for the rest of their lives, which adds up to a lot of financial expenses, on top of the physical and emotional costs.

 A Fort Lauderdale brain injury attorney may be able to help you avoid financial stress if you, or a loved one, has been diagnosed with a TBI.
-To schedule a free consultation of your case, call the Law Offices of David I. Fuchs at (954) 568-3636, or reach out through the online form.
+To schedule a free consultation of your case, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636, or reach out through the online form.

 There are some symptoms of TBIs that anyone who has slipped and fell, been in a car wreck, or experienced another type of serious accident should be aware of.
 However, keep in mind that some of these symptoms can also be caused by other things.
 Only a doctor can diagnose a brain injury.
 If you have been in an accident and suspect you might have incurred such harm, it’s important to visit a doctor right away.

 Symptoms can include cognitive, physical, and emotional signs such as: